financefeast/python_client/README.md

 * datetime_from: string ; date range start in format YYYY-MM-DD : hh:mm:ss
 * datetime_to: string ; date range end in format YYYY-MM-DD : hh:mm:ss
 * exchange: string ; exchange ticker is member of
-* interval: string ; data time interval
+* interval: string ; date time interval

 ### last
 Get "last" price record for ticker
 Query params :
 * ticker: string ; symbol or uuid4 of stock to return prices (required)
+* exchange: string ; exchange ticker is member of

+### orderbook
+Get an "orderbook" showing level 2 data for a ticker Query params :
+* ticker: string ; symbol or uuid4 of stock to return prices (required)
+* condensed: bool ; true for condensed orderbook or false for full. defaults to true to return a condensed response
 * exchange: string ; exchange ticker is member of

 ### sma